Skip to content

 check_cpu "filter=core = 'total'" "warn=load > 80"

-Before changing anything, learn these two commands.
-They work for every check.
+Before changing anything, learn these two — they work for every check.

 check_cpu show-default